 Ask the Experts: Unilever’s Barbara Guerpillon on Corporate Innovation and Transformation

-A mentor for young startups, Barbara speaks regularly on corporate innovation and the importance of inspiring entrepreneurial spirit within companies.
-She recently shared her view on corporate innovation and the role of AI in marketing with Appier.
+Barbara Guerpillon, Head of Unilever Foundry, recently shared her view with us on corporate innovation and the role of AI in marketing.

 Tell us a bit about your role at Unilever Foundry and how you help drive digital transformation and innovation in big corporations such as Unilever.

 The role of Unilever Foundry is to connect Unilever with the outside world of startups, and to connect startups with Unilever.
 We are a two-way bridge helping both Unilever and startups to communicate and work effectively together.